amirkeren/bluemix-lab1/README.md

 1. Go to the creation page of the Cloudant NoSQL DB service using [this](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/) link or search for "Cloudant" in the Bluemix catalog

-2. Before creating the service *bind* it to the app you created in the previous step
+2. Before creating the service *bind* it to the application you created in the previous step

-3. Continue to restage the app
+3. Restage the application when prompt to do so

 # Add adapter methods